evaporei/resume/cv.typ

 #chiline()

 Software Engineer with 6 years of experience.
 Worked with Web, FFI, WebAssembly and Blockchain.
-Currently contributing to GStreamer.

 == Skills
 #chiline()